- General Instructions

 Form 3520-A is the annual information return of a foreign trust with at least one U.S. owner.
 The form provides information about the foreign trust, its U.S. beneficiaries, and any U.S. person who is treated as an owner of any portion of the foreign trust under the grantor trust rules (sections 671 through 679).

 A foreign trust with a U.S. owner must file Form 3520-A in order for the U.S. owner to satisfy its annual information reporting requirements under section 6048(b).
 Each U.S. person treated as an owner of any portion of a foreign trust under the grantor trust rules (sections 671 through 679) is responsible for ensuring that the foreign trust files Form 3520-A and furnishes the required annual statements to its U.S. owners and U.S. beneficiaries.
-If a foreign trust fails to file Form 3520-A, the U.S. owner must complete and attach a substitute Form 3520-A for the foreign trust to the U.S. owner’s Form 3520, Annual Return To Report Transactions With Foreign Trusts and Receipt of Certain Foreign Gifts.
-See Part II, line 22, of the Instructions for Form 3520.
-Otherwise, the U.S. owner may be liable for a penalty.
+If a foreign trust fails to file Form 3520-A, the U.S. owner must complete and attach a substitute Form 3520-A for the foreign trust to the U.S. owner’s Form 3520, Annual Return To Report Transactions With Foreign Trusts and Receipt of Certain Foreign Gifts, by the due date of the U.S. owner’s Form 3520 (and not the due date for the Form 3520-A, which is otherwise due by the 15th day of the 3rd month after the end of the trust’s tax year) in order to avoid being subject to the additional separate penalty for the foreign trust’s failure to file a Form 3520-A. See Part II, line 22, of the Instructions for Form 3520.
 See Penalties, later.

 Custodians of Canadian registered retirement savings plans (RRSPs) and Canadian registered retirement income funds (RRIFs) are not required to file Form 3520-A with respect to a U.S. citizen or resident alien who holds an interest in an RRSP or RRIF.
 In addition, custodians of any other Canadian retirement plan within the meaning of section 3 of Rev. Proc.
 2014-55 are not required to file Form 3520-A for a U.S. citizen or resident alien owner or beneficiary.
 See Rev. Proc.
 2014-55, 2014-44 I.R.B.
 753, available at IRS.gov/irb/2014-44_IRB/ar10.html.

 File a complete Form 3520-A (including the statements on pages 3 through 5) with the Internal Revenue Service Center, P.O.
 Box 409101, Ogden, UT 84409, by the 15th day of the 3rd month after the end of the trust's tax year.
+However, if you are filing a substitute Form 3520-A with your Form 3520, then your substitute Form 3520-A is due by the due date of Form 3520.
+See the Instructions for Form 3520 for the due date of the Form 3520.
 Give copies of the Foreign Grantor Trust Owner Statement (pages 3 and 4 of Form 3520-A) and the Foreign Grantor Trust Beneficiary Statement (page 5 of Form 3520-A) to the U.S. owners and U.S. beneficiaries by the 15th day of the 3rd month after the end of the trust's tax year.